Review: the Courtyard Luton Airport hotel, part of Marriott Bonvoy

 The Courtyard Luton Airport is a Category 3 hotel which means you are looking at between 15,000 and 20,000 Marriott Bonvoy points per night, depending on the season.

 Cash prices are just under £100 for a night in June, so you are getting acceptable value for your Bonvoy points at our valuation of 0.5p per point.

-The Courtyard Luton Airport website is here if you would like to find out more.
+The Courtyard Luton Airport website is here if you would like to book or find out more.

 You can also earn Marriott Bonvoy points by converting American Express Membership Rewards points at the rate of 2:3.

 Do you know that holders of The Platinum Card from American Express receive FREE Marriott Bonvoy Gold status for as long as they hold the card?
 It also comes with Hilton Honors Gold, Radisson Rewards Premium and MeliaRewards Gold status.
 We reviewed American Express Platinum in detail here and you can apply here.